tredly/container-nginx/README.md

 ### Modifying container options

-By default, the container name is "wordpress".
+By default, the container name is "nginx".
 Change this by changing containerName in `tredly.yaml` prior to building this container.

 Many other options can be changed in `tredly.yaml`